 North Texas Earthquakes Linked to Fracking, EPA Finds

-August 24, 2016 – Federal regulators believe “there is a significant possibility” that recent earthquakes in North Texas are linked to the hydraulic fracturing industry, according to the U.S. Environmental Protection Agency’s annual evaluation of how the Texas Railroad Commission (RRC) oversees thousands of injection and disposal wells that dot state oilfields — underground resting places for millions of gallons of toxic waste from fracking and other drilling activities.
+Federal regulators believe “there is a significant possibility” that recent earthquakes in North Texas are linked to the hydraulic fracturing industry, according to the U.S. Environmental Protection Agency (EPA).

 “In light of findings from several researchers, its own analysis of some cases and the fact that earthquakes diminished in some areas following shut-in or reduced injection volume of targeted wells, EPA believes there is a significant possibility that North Texas earthquake activity is associated with disposal wells,” the agency said.